-You have likely thought about generational wealth whether you know it or not.
-It means wealth for you, your children, your grandkids, their grandkids and so on all the way down the generations.
+You have likely thought about generational wealth, whether you know it or not.
+It means wealth for you, your children, your grandkids, their grandkids, and so on, all the way down generations of family members.

 What is Generational Wealth?

 Generational wealth is not a new concept.
 Maybe you have heard it more commonly referred to as "Old money" or "Family wealth."

 Think of popular families you hear about in the news or see on TV, like the Rockefellers, the Kennedys, or the Walton family.
 These families are just a few examples of generational wealth, and I'm sure you can think of many more.